SS Clearton: Building and registration

-Chapman & Sons registered her at Newcastle.
+Chapman & Son registered her at Newcastle.
 Her UK official number was 142845 and her code letters were KCPB.
 At first the Carlton Steam Ship Company owned her, and Chapman and Sons managed her.
-By 1924 Chapman and Sons were her owners as well as her managers.
+By 1924 Chapman & Son were her owners as well as her managers.
 By 1930 her call sign was GKSP.
 By 1934 this had superseded her code letters.